Aha-leah/UPower_Design-Beta/README.md

 ## 0. The Collaborative Workflow (Agent Team)

-This diagram illustrates the **UPower 2.0 "Concierge & Builder" Workflow**, emphasizing the interaction between Human (User/LA) and the Agent Squad.
+This diagram illustrates the **UPower Beta "Concierge & Builder" Workflow**, emphasizing the interaction between Human (User/LA) and the Agent Squad.

 ```mermaid
 graph TD